gioxx/trakt-multi-scrobbler/README.md

 ## Using the UI
 - **Jellyfin User(s)**: choose which Jellyfin users are tracked (modal checkboxes).
 Stored in `JELLYFIN_STATE_PATH`.
 - **Trakt User(s)**: add/remove accounts via device flow; enable/disable with the toggle.
 Tokens live in `TRAKT_STATE_PATH`; sync state and per-title rules are stored in SQLite (`TRAKT_DB_PATH`).
 Each card links to a dedicated page for that Trakt user.
+- **Backup & restore**: from the main UI you can download a ZIP with JSON tokens + SQLite db (and Jellyfin state); upload the ZIP to restore onto another install.
 - **Content filters**: search, filter by type (movies/series), alphabet filter, and Trakt-account filter; set per-title rules (checkbox per account).
 “Unassigned” shows titles with no targets.
 - **Sync to Trakt**: push completed events immediately; also runs automatically every `REFRESH_MINUTES`.
 - **Refresh Jellyfin**: force library/user/cache refresh.